Unity Ceremonies & Rituals ...

 Unity Candle

-A relatively new trend, the Unity Candle ceremony is pretty straightforward and elegant.
+A ritual rooted in Baltic, Slavic, and Gaelic rites, the Unity Candle ceremony is straightforward and elegant.
 You choose a large candle and two small pillars.
 At the beginning of your ceremony the pillar candles are lit to symbolize your individual commitment.
 Near the end of the ceremony, just before or after the vows, you and your new spouse each take one candle and use them simultaneously to light the larger candle.

 Many couples keep the candle for the entirety of their marriage and light it on every anniversary.
 It is a beautiful ceremony that you can continue for years to come.